-The date of stage 1 and stage 2 audit should be mutually convenient for both the Certification Body and applicant organisation.
+The date of stage 1 and stage 2 audits should be mutually convenient for both the Certification Body and the applicant organisation.

 The Stage 1 audit verifies that the system has been designed and developed following the FSSC 22000 Standard requirements, the organisation’s own internal documents and the country’s laws and regulations.